-- GWT is the nationally recognised centre of excellence, supporting the integration of intergenerational work across Scotland.
+Generations Working Together is the nationally recognised centre of excellence supporting the development and integration of intergenerational work across Scotland.

-A copy of our constitution can be downloaded here.
+A copy of our latest constitution updated in February 2022 can be downloaded here.

 7th Annual Report April 2021 - March 2022